-A public inquiry into the death of Alexander Litvinenko is to take place, nearly eight years after he was poisoned.
+A public inquiry into the killing of former Russian spy Alexander Litvinenko has concluded that President Putin probably approved his assassination.
 But who was he and why did his death cause such controversy?

 After he was killed by radioactive polonium-210, believed to have been administered in a cup of tea, it emerged the father-of-one was being paid by the British secret service MI6.

-It is alleged Mr Litvinenko was investigating Spanish links to the Russian mafia and had planned to fly to Spain with former agent Andrei Lugovoi - the main suspect for his murder.
+It is alleged Mr Litvinenko was investigating Spanish links to the Russian mafia and had planned to fly to Spain with former agent Andrei Lugovoi - the main suspect over his murder.

 Mr Litvinenko fell ill soon afterwards and spent the night vomiting.